-- Founded a company that turn the music industry upside down and eliminated the need for consumers to purchase music in stores.
+- Founded a company that turned the music industry upside down and eliminated the need for consumers to purchase music in stores.

 Who is Steve Jobs?

-9 Nuggets of wisdom we can learn from Steve Jobs about visualizing you outcomes.
+9 Nuggets of wisdom we can learn from Steve Jobs about visualizing your outcomes.

-- Built partnerships that will turn into lifelong friendships.
+- Build partnerships that will turn into lifelong friendships.
 Steve Jobs would not have become the Steve Jobs that we know without Steve Wozniak.

 - Don’t be afraid to recruit others that are stronger than you.
-Apple’s CEO John Sculley was brought over from Pepsi-Cola to run Apple after Mike Scott’s time at the helm did not produce the results Jobs desire for his young company.
-According to a PBS article Steve hire John Sculley because of his maturity and need for a more orthodox leader while he immersed himself in the development of the MAC.
-“While Jobs pursued his MacMission he needed a more orthodox chief executive to run the company.
+Apple’s CEO John Sculley was brought over from Pepsi-Cola to run Apple after Mike Scott’s time at the helm did not produce the results Jobs desired for his young company.
+According to a PBS article, Steve hired John Sculley because of his maturity and need for a more orthodox leader while he immersed himself in the development of the MAC.
+“While Jobs pursued his MacMission, he needed a more orthodox chief executive to run the company.
 A respectable face who could sell to corporate America.
 He chose Pepsi-Cola executive John Sculley.
-Sculley refused - leave Pepsi for 4 year old company that had been set up in a garage!
+Sculley refused; leave Pepsi for a 4 year old company that had been set up in a garage?
 Are you serious?!
 But it was hard saying no to Steve Jobs”.
 (Source: http://www.pbs.org/nerds/part3.html )

 - The Mac